 Quickstart

 This is the smallest agent that uses Immunity correctly.
-Copy it, set two env vars, run it, watch the network respond.
+Copy it, set one env var, fund the wallet, run it, watch the network respond.

 The full example

-import { Immunity, parseUsdc, TESTNET } from "@immunity-protocol/sdk";
+import { Immunity, parseUsdc, BASE_SEPOLIA } from "@immunity-protocol/sdk";

 import { JsonRpcProvider, Wallet } from "ethers";